kbeaver1/bayesian_nn_dropout_technique/README.md

 ## Dataset

-The Bank Loan Approval dataset contains 5,000 observations and 12 features, including:
-- Age, Years of Work Experience, Income, Credit Score, etc.
-- **Target**: Binary outcome for loan approval (1 = approved, 0 = denied).
+The Bank Loan Approval dataset contains 5,000 observations and 12 features, including: Age, Years of Work Experience, Income, Credit Score, and a binary outcome for Loan Approval (1 = Approved, 0 = Denied).

 ## Methodology